sweattep/ancient_quotes/README.md

 >you have finished betraying, you will be betrayed

+>You are proud, when you ought to feel bad enough to chase away anyone who acts like this.

 >he killed them, shedding blood of war in peacetime

 >And thou shalt bring down his hoar head